Considerations for Retirement Plan Withdrawals

 Step 1: Identify your expected gross income, living expenses and income gap (the difference between gross income and expenses) for the upcoming tax year before considering any withdrawals from your investment accounts.
 Then, determine your expected level of deductions and exemptions, and subtract them from your gross income, arriving at an estimate of your taxable income before withdrawals from investment accounts.

 Step 2: Choose a marginal tax rate you’d like to target in the coming tax year.
 A reasonable place to start is the marginal rate associated with the taxable income estimate you identified in Step 1.
-For example, if you expect $50,000 in taxable income before tapping your investment accounts, you could target a marginal rate of 15%, because $50,000 of taxable income is subject to a marginal rate of 15% for joint filers in 2016.
+For example, if you and your spouse expect $400,000 in taxable income before tapping your investment accounts, you could target a marginal rate of 32% for 2020.
+Just because your joint income falls in the 32% bracket doesn’t mean all of your income is taxed at that rate.

 Step 3: Identify and withdraw the amount of additional taxable income (above the level determined in Step 1) you can recognize without affecting your target marginal tax rate.
 Assuming you need at least this amount in addition to your non-investment income to cover your expenses, withdraw it from a tax-deferred account.
-For example, if you’re married and file jointly, taxable income up to $75,300 is taxed at 15%.
-So, if you expect $50,000 in taxable income from non-investment sources, you could afford to generate an additional $25,300 through withdrawals from tax-deferred accounts without pushing yourself into the next tax bracket.
+For example, if you’re married and file jointly, with taxable income up to $500,000, it is taxed at 35%.
+So, if you expect $500,000 in taxable income from non-investment sources, you could afford to generate an additional $122,050 through withdrawals from tax-deferred accounts without pushing yourself into the next tax bracket.

 Step 4: Withdraw the additional amount needed to fund your expenses and cover your tax liability from a taxable or Roth account.
 If using a taxable account, try to avoid liquidating securities at a gain because this can generate additional tax liability.
 If using a Roth account, be sure you’ve met the requirements for qualified distributions or you may face additional taxes and penalties.